 Currently our commissioners serve as the policy setters, lawmakers and administrators.
 Some of this work is delegated or shared among officers, department heads and other staff.
 Nonetheless, the power and responsibility is concentrated at the top, with little in the way of checks and balances.
 The commissioners even play a quasi-judicial role, deciding land use appeals.

 Too much concentrated power and responsibility

 There is too much for the commissioners to oversee and to keep track of.
 This fosters poor accountability and a lack of coherence in the decision-making process.
 The sheer volume of business that the commissioners must conduct tends to stifle creativity and new initiatives, and produces a cumbersome government that is slow to respond.

-We envision a larger part-time county council with five to seven members, with a fulltime professional county administrator appointed by the council.
+We envision a larger part-time county council with seven to nine members, with a fulltime professional county administrator appointed by the council.
 The reason for a hired professional administrator (instead of an elected executive) is twofold -- to take the politics out of the day-to-day business of running government, and because the county needs professional management at the highest level.
 The charter can specify the role, responsibilities and necessary qualifications for the county administrator.
 This new form of county government would:

 If council positions were part-time, working people who are more in touch with the community could run.
 A larger county council would better reflect the county’s diverse population and foster more dialogue.

 A larger part-time council could meet in the evenings, allowing for more public participation.
 This would provide for more dialogue with the community, and transparency of decision making.
 Council members would be more answerable to ordinary citizens for the decisions they make.